Bespoke Pulse Design for Robust Rapid Two-Qubit Gates with Trapped Ions: Introduction

 Quantum computers are implemented on various platforms---trapped ions~\cite{HRB08, BCMS19}, superconducting circuits~\cite{GCS17, YN03}, photonic systems~\cite{SP19}\ and neutral atoms~\cite{SBD+20}.
-Although logic cycles are faster for superconducting systems compared to ion traps, ion-trap systems currently feature superior qubits and connectivity, making them one of the leading platforms for achieving noisy intermediate-scale quantum (NISQ) and post-NISQ scalable computing~\cite{LMR+17, Pre18, Kni05}.
+Although logic cycles are faster for superconducting systems compared to ion traps, ion-trap systems currently feature better operation fidelity and qubits with longer coherence time and higher connectivity, making them one of the leading platforms for achieving noisy intermediate-scale quantum (NISQ) and post-NISQ scalable computing~\cite{LMR+17, Pre18, Kni05}.
 Key performance indicators for entangling gates in trapped ions include peak power, logic-cycle time $\tau$, connectivity, and Bell-state preparation infidelity $\mathcal{I}$~\cite{BCMS19, LMR+17}, estimated from measurements of the output populations and parity-oscillation amplitudes~\cite{LBS+04, SKK+00}.

 High-quality rapid two-qubit gate (2QG) control policies for preparing Bell states are vital for successful universal quantum computation, yet these gates have been achieved only in few-ion systems~\cite{CTS+21, BHL+16, GTL+16, SBK+21}.
 2QGs for long ion chains operate on adiabatic time scales, where slow quantum information processing suffers from significant amounts of decoherence and fluctuations~\cite{CEN+22, PHP+22, EDN+21, WBD+19, DLF+16}.